Privacy Statement

 Changes to this privacy statement

-We recognise that transparency is an ongoing responsibility so we will keep this privacy statement under regular review.
+We recognise that transparency is an ongoing responsibility so we keep this privacy statement under regular review.

 Data controller and contact information